KingOcyfo/alx-low_level_programming/README.md

-This project is aboutt C-programming
+This project is about C-programming language